dev-tim/crawler/README.md

     - title, text, keywords, NLP summary, official summary,
     - publish date, tags, urls, authors, domainname, parse_time

-# Outline
-This project is a component of the [Worldbrain][wbrain] project.

-Please refer there to better understand the big picture of what we are trying to achieve.

 # Install
 You'll need to get the system requirements installed first: